 Our pre-clinical product candidates are being developed by CET, which collaborates with leading research institutions to identify and pursue promising pre-clinical programs.
-Two of the more advanced CET development programs are:
+Three of the more advanced CET development programs are:

-Ø In collaboration with Vanderbilt University, we are currently developing a new palliative treatment for fluid buildup in the lungs of cancer patients.
+- Ø In collaboration with Vanderbilt University, we are currently developing a new palliative treatment for fluid buildup in the lungs of cancer patients.
 The product candidate is a protein therapeutic being designed to treat "pleural effusion," a condition which occurs when cancer spreads to the surface of the lung and chest cavity, causing fluid to accumulate and patients to suffer shortness of breath and chest pain.
 An estimated 100,000 patients are affected by this condition each year.
-Currently, the substances used in treating this cause pain and have only a 60-90% success rate.
-Vanderbilt

-University researchers believe they have found a method of treating this condition which may involve less pain, a higher success rate and faster healing time, resulting in significantly shorter hospital stays

-Ø In collaboration with the University of Mississippi, we are developing a highly purified, injectable anti-infective used to treat fungal infections in immuno-compromised patients.
+Vanderbilt University researchers believe they have found a method of treating this condition which may involve less pain, a higher success rate and faster healing time, resulting in significantly shorter hospital stays. - Ø In collaboration with the University of Mississippi, we are developing a highly purified, injectable anti-infective used to treat fungal infections in immuno-compromised patients.
 This product candidate's active ingredient is currently FDA-approved in a different formulation, and while it is the therapeutic of choice for infectious disease specialists in treating such fungal infections, it can produce serious side effects related to renal toxicity, often resulting in dosage limitations or discontinued use.
-University of Mississippi researchers have developed what they believe is a purer and safer form of the anti-infective.
+University of Mississippi researchers have developed what they believe is a purer and safer form of the anti-infective. - Ø In collaboration with the University of Tennessee, we are currently developing a novel asthma therapeutic designed to prevent remodeling of airway smooth muscle to reduce asthmatic reaction in pediatric patients.
+Airway remodeling occurs when the cells or muscles that line the airway become inflamed and can result in decreased lung function.
+University of Tennessee researchers believe they have found a treatment that can reduce, or even prevent, asthma attacks in children.